Job overview

 •Medical oncology management of gynae malignancy.

-•Medical oncology management of one other tumour site.
+•Medical oncology management of breast malignancy.

 •Input into the Acute Oncology Service.